TradingView vs. TrendSpider

 Charts are at the heart of both TradingView and TrendSpider, and both platforms offer highly advanced and intuitive charts.
 The charting software is very different once you get into TrendSpider’s automation features, but on the face, they offer many of the same drawing tools, interval customization options, and chart styles.

-One important difference is that TrendSpider includes so-called “raindrop charts,” which you won’t find on most other trading platforms.
+TrendSpider includes so-called “raindrop charts,” which are relatively unique.
 This chart style constructs bars using a high, low, right VWAP, and left VWAP to highlight trading volume and does not use open and close prices.
+TradingView users have developed an open-source script to create similar raindrop charts in that platform, which highlights the potential of TradingView’s social network.

-Both TradingView and TrendSpider include a module for backtesting a custom trading strategy, which is enormously important, given that both of these platforms are designed to help you create your own set of indicators and alerts.
+Both TradingView and TrendSpider include a module for backtesting custom trading strategies.
+That’s enormously important considering that both of these platforms are designed to help you create your own sets of indicators and alerts.
 TradingView offers up to 15 years of historical data, while TrendSpider comes with 20 years of historical data.

 TradingView vs. TrendSpider: Differences